research-iobserve/iobserve-architectural-runtime-models-JSS-2020/scalability_experiment/setup/README.md

 Results of each experiment run are saved in an own folder, named with increasing numbers.
 The execution time of each iteration of an iobserve filter is measured and saved in a .csv file named according to the filter.

+## generate_experiment_input.sh:
+A script that can be used to generate new input files to run the '**start_10_times_100000.sh**' script with.
+The '**kieker.map**' file is needed for each setup and is copied to each of the newly generated setup folders.

+Paths should be altered according to the location of the script, *'kieker.map'* file and used operating system.

+This script takes a *lot of time* to generate new randomized input files and should only be run if necessary.